AniCrafter: Customizing Realistic Human-Centric Animation via Avatar-Background Conditioning in Video Diffusion Models

-Specifically, since 3DGS human avatars are view-consistent with explicit 3D representation, their 2D renderings could provide (1) 3D-consistent structure information, and (2) pose-aligned coarse appearance that remains stable and consistent across all frames.
-As a result, given a reference character image, we first reconstruct its human avatar representation, then animate and render the human avatar according to the motion sequences.
-We then blend these avatar renderings with corresponding background videos, which eventually forms an avatar-background condition video sequence which is basically ground-truth video itself except for the low-level degradation around the human area such as losses in high-frequency texture or temporal dynamics such as hair or loose garments.
-Based on this simple yet surprisingly effective control signal, the task of diffusion models generally becomes `restoration', \textit{i.e.,} 1) refining the degraded yet 3D-consistent appearance of human avatar renderings and 2) synthesizing realistic non-rigid motion dynamics such as hair swings or loose garments.
+Specifically, since 3DGS human avatars possess view-consistent geometry through explicit 3D representations, their 2D renderings provide 3D-consistent structural information and a pose-aligned coarse appearance that remains stable across frames.
+Given a reference character image, the corresponding human avatar is first reconstructed, then animated and rendered according to the specified motion sequences.
+The rendered avatar frames are subsequently integrated with the associated scene video to form an avatar-background conditioning sequence, which closely approximates the ground-truth video except for local degradations around the human region, such as the loss of high-frequency textures or temporal dynamics in elements like hair and loose garments.
+The proposed integration process also naturally considers the spatial relationships between the character and the scene (\textit{e.g.}, occlusions).
+With this effective conditioning signal, the diffusion process is reformulated as a restoration task, \textit{i.e.}, 1) refining the degraded yet 3D-consistent appearance of human avatar renderings, and 2) synthesizing realistic non-rigid motion dynamics, such as the movement of hair and garments.